adeulia/adeulia/README.md

 - 👋 Hi, I’m @adrian
 - 👀 I’m interested in learning more .net full stack development.
 - 🌱 I’m currently learning c# and angular.
-- 📫 How to reach me at my email nairodie@protonmail.com
+- 📫 How to reach me my email nairodie@protonmail.com

 <!---
 adeulia/adeulia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.